gbrlbsls/gabs-mailer/README.md

 - subject

     varchar
+    not null default ""

 - body

     text
+    not null default ""

 - email_to

     varchar
+    not null default ""

 - emails_cc

-    varchar or text, this will be a comma separated emails string
+    varchar or text, this will be a comma separated emails string not null default ""
     ex: "mail1@mail.com,mail2@mail.com"

 - status